atheck/db-sql-toolkit/README.md

 See [Database](#database) for type information.

 By default it uses the `_db_migration` table (and creates it if needed) to store and update the IDs of the executed migrations.
-You can change this by passing your own `getExecutedMigrationIds` and `insertMigrationId` functions to the `executeMigrations` function:
+You can change this by passing your own `getExecutedMigrationIds` and `insertMigrationId` functions to the `applyMigrations` function:

 ```ts
 async function getExecutedMigrationIds(database: Database): Promise<string[]> {